ghoss/m2emul/README.md

 ### Specific Changes And Improvements
 * Loads object files from underlying host filesystem (e.g. UNIX) and therefore does not rely on Medos-2 filesystem and disk structure.
 * Provides its own dynamic loader for staging of object files and does not rely on the Medos-2 operating system loader.
-* On the Lilith, all modules share the same 65K (16-bit) address space. **m2emul** provides much more memory to programs while still maintaining the original 16-bit instruction set by assigning each module its own code space (max.
-65KB per module) and its own data space (max.
-65K words = 128KB).
-Of course, only as much memory as actually needed is allocated for loaded modules.
+* On the Lilith, all modules share the same 65K (16-bit) address space. **m2emul** provides more memory to programs while still maintaining the original 16-bit instruction set by assigning each module its own code space (max.
+65KB per module).
-* The stack and the heap also are assigned their own memory spaces, again max.
-65K words (128KB) for each.
-These sizes will be configurable at launch time.
 ### Planned Features
 * Framebuffer compatible with original code for graphical output (currently, the emulator only runs in terminal-based text mode).
 * Optional support for disk image files in Medos-2 format (such as those provided for Jos Dreesen's *Emulith* emulator).